EU measures to 'tighten thumbscrews' on Belarus | Politics

 After 27 years in power, Lukashenko is accused of rigging the presidential election last August and then imprisoning pro-democracy protesters.
 The forced landing of the Ryanair flight last month to arrest Roman Protasevich and his student girlfriend Sofia Sapega, who were on board, has galvanized an often divided EU into action.

 While the economic sanctions still need to be finalised to withstand any court challenge, Borrell said EU leaders would discuss giving political approval at a summit on Thursday.
-Luxembourg's Foreign Minister Jean Asselborn said it was up to the EU to show that "state terror has no place in the 21st century."
-Germany's Heiko Maas said despite the impact on EU business from cutting ties with Belarus, Europe had to demonstrate to Lukashenko his actions were unacceptable.
+Luxembourg's Foreign Minister Jean Asselborn said it was up to the EU to show that "state terror has no place in the 21st century".

-Restrictions on the Belarusian financial sector are set to include: a ban on new loans, a ban on EU investors from trading securities or buying short-term bonds and a ban on EU banks from providing investment services.
+Restrictions on the Belarusian financial sector are set to include: a ban on new loans, a ban on EU investors from buying bonds on the primary market and a ban on EU banks from providing investment services.
 EU export credits will also end, although private savings will not be targeted.
-The bloc will ban exports to Belarus of any communications equipment that could be used for spying, and tighten an arms embargo to include rifles used by biathletes.
+Securities in circulation and traded between fund managers are not expected to be hit, but sanctions on the secondary market could come at a later stage.
+The bloc will ban exports to Belarus of any communications equipment that could be used for spying, and tighten an arms embargo to include rifles used by biathletes, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)